saaste/shopping-list/README.md

 - Designing for different screen sizes
 - PWA applications

 I did not want to use any JavaScript libraries, so everything is implemented using vanilla JavaScript.
 Yes, it was a painful experience.
-So painful, that I ended up creating an [example repository](https://github.com/saaste/sortable-list-example) so that you don't have to feel the same agony.
+Figuring out drag and drop was so painful that I created a [working example](https://github.com/saaste/sortable-list-example) so that you don't have to feel the same agony.

 ## Features
 - Real-time updates on all devices using websockets